 Is the Snowmobile Card the same as the Snowmobile License?

 The Snowmobile Safety Education Certificate is proof that you have successfully completed all of the components of an approved Snowmobile safety course and allows you to go snowmobiling.
 Because the Snowmobile education card or certificate does not expire and does not need to be renewed, it is not called the Vermont Snowmobile License.

 Snowmobiles have increased the popularity of outdoor winter recreation.
 More than three million people in the United States and Canada snowmobile each winter, enjoying more than 230,000 miles of groomed public trails.

 As trails and recreation areas become more crowded, it’s especially important for people to operate these vehicles safely and responsibly.

-All states and provinces that have mandatory education requirements will accept the Snowmobile Safety Education Certificate.
-Likewise, Vermont will accept certifications that are issued by other states and provinces.
+Most states and provinces that have mandatory education requirements will accept the Snowmobile Safety Education Certificate.
 (This is known as “reciprocity.”)
 If you plan to operate in another state or province, make sure you check their reciprocity laws before doing so.

 Vermont State Police

 Your Snowmobile Ed course comes with a dedicated customer service team made up of real people, not robots.
 We’re here to provide assistance to you through all channels—phone, email, and chat.

 Sat-Sun 8am to 5pm CST